-Joep van Lieshout of Atelier Van Lieshout studios, is a dutch sculptor, artist and author who has recently used Owatrol Oil on his installation, ‘Blast Furnace’.
+Joep van Lieshout founder of Atelier Van Lieshout, is a Dutch sculptor, artist and architect who has recently used Owatrol Oil on his installation, ‘Blast Furnace’.

 It is a striking and captivating piece of art with a playful industrial element.
-It was put on display in Ghent New York in May 2019.
+It was put on display at Art Omi Sculpture & Architecture Park in Ghent, New York in May 2019.

 About the installation